SAP vs. JD Edwards ERP

 Software Deployment Models

 There are three main ways to deploy ERP software: on-premise, cloud-based, or hybrid models.
-Both SAP and JD Edwards offer cloud-based platforms which means the software is accessible from web-browsers and mobile devices.
-This means features can be accessed anywhere, allowing information to be exchanged simultaneously to your business partners all over the world.
+Both SAP and JD Edwards offer cloud-based platforms, which means the software is accessible from web browsers and mobile devices and from any location.
 Pricing for cloud-based ERP is usually based on monthly or annual rates.

 All SAP and JD Edwards ERP products are also available with on-premise implementation.
-This is usually cheaper than software-as-a-service (SaaS) necessary for cloud deployment since there is instead a one-time licensing and implementation fee.
-These systems are still popular since they don’t rely on a constant Internet connection to operate, allowing for more work in areas with questionable connections.
+This is usually cheaper than the software-as-a-service (SaaS) necessary for cloud deployment since there is, instead, a one-time licensing and implementation fee.
+These systems are still popular because they don’t rely on a constant internet connection to operate, allowing for more work in areas with questionable connections.
 It is also easier to secure these solutions when access is limited.

 Depending on your exact needs, you can build a hybrid model between the on-premise and cloud-based products.
 Business software customization allows you to control the level of accessibility.